JavierPalomares90/music-generation/readme.md

 When a note is pressed, the MIDI protocol message 'note_on' is used, and when a note is released, the 'note_off' protocol is used.
 A note [0..
 127] will indicate the pitch to play, velocity [0..
 127] is the intensity of the note strike, and time [0..
 N] is the number of ticks between notes.

 To encode the MIDIs, we used a matrix of N rows with 128 columns with each row representing a beat in the song.
-When a note i is played with beat j, we set (j, i) = 1, any other elements are set to 0.
+When a note i is played during beat j, we set (j, i) = 1, any other elements are set to 0.
 The resulting matrix is sparsely populated.
 ### Forming Training Data
 The music generation is constructed when given the previous k notes, the next note is predicted.
 A window size must be chosen to form the rolling windows of k consecutive notes (rows from the matrix), and the note (row) that follows.
 The k notes will be the input features (X), and the preceding note will be the predicted value (y).